 Thus, the transaction for George can only be validated if the transaction for Bob is validated in the network first.

-So George needs to do the Bob transaction PoW, the reward Pow and the broadcasting, only then he gets his reward.
+So George needs to do the Bob transaction PoW, the reward Pow and then broadcasting, only then he gets his reward.

 Following the example, there is no way George can get his reward without first having the previous transaction validated by the network.
-If he tries to transmit PoW only from his reward, the network will consider the transaction invalid because the previous block will be absent in the ledger.
+If he tries to transmit PoW only from his reward, the network will consider the transaction invalid until the previous block (for Bob) is broadcasted.

 George is also sure that he will not be fooled by Alice.
-All she needs to do is deliver the signed transactions to him, who will check their validity, checking the signatures and checking his node to see if Alice’s account really has that balance, so he won’t have to trust on Alice’s word and no central entity to be assured that his work will be rewarded.
+All she needs to do is deliver the signed transactions to him, who will check their validity, checking the signatures and checking his node to see if Alice’s account really has that balance, so he won’t have to trust on Alice’s or a central entity to be assured that his work will be rewarded.